Cleaning up the Mess: Re-Evaluating the Real-System Modeling Accuracy of Ramulator 2.0: Key Results

 \section{\atb{Key Results}}

-Fig.~\ref{fig:main_res} shows the latency-bandwidth curves generated using Ramulator~2.0 with the \omtwo{Mess} Request Generator frontend and the configuration given by Table~\ref{tab:system_config}. \atb{The maximum theoretical bandwidth for 16 channels of DDR5-4800 (indicated by the orange line in the figure) is 307.\atb{2} GB/s \omcr{(as calculated by 16$\times{}$19.2 GB/s~\cite{jedecddr5c})}.} \atb{The maximum bandwidth \emph{cannot} be sustained during standard operation due to \emph{all-bank periodic refresh operations}~\cite{jedecddr5c} that \omcr{conflict with and delay} data transfers.
+Fig.~\ref{fig:main_res} shows the \nbcr{5}{bandwidth--latency} curves generated using Ramulator~2.0 with the \omtwo{Mess} Request Generator frontend and the configuration given by Table~\ref{tab:system_config}. \atb{The maximum theoretical bandwidth for 16 channels of DDR5-4800 (indicated by the orange line in the figure) is 307.\atb{2} GB/s \omcr{(as calculated by 16$\times{}$19.2 GB/s~\cite{jedecddr5c})}.} \atb{The maximum bandwidth \emph{cannot} be sustained during standard operation due to \emph{all-bank periodic refresh operations}~\cite{jedecddr5c} that \omcr{conflict with and delay} data transfers.
 The memory controller can sustain the maximum bandwidth as long as subsequent $READ$/$WRITE$ commands are issued at the end of every short column-to-column delay ($tCCDS$).
 To serve a periodic refresh operation, the memory controller must precharge the open bank and issue a refresh command.
-Doing so introduces a minimum timing penalty of the sum of read-to-precharge ($tRTP$), precharge latency ($tRP$), refresh latency ($tRFC$), and activation latency ($tRCD$) between two subsequent $READ$ commands.} \omcr{Taking such refresh operations and their impact on data transfers into account,} we compute the \emph{maximum achievable bandwidth} from the maximum theoretical bandwidth as 281.2 GB/s (indicated by the green line in the figure) from the following equations:
+Doing so introduces a minimum timing penalty of the sum of read-to-precharge ($tRTP$), precharge latency ($tRP$), refresh latency ($tRFC$), and activation latency ($tRCD$) between two subsequent $READ$ commands.}

+\omcr{Taking such refresh operations and their impact on data transfers into account,} we compute the \emph{maximum achievable bandwidth} from the maximum theoretical bandwidth as 281.2 GB/s (indicated by the green line in the figure) from the following equations:

 \atb{We make {three} major observations from Fig.~\ref{fig:main_res}.
 First, we observe that the maximum achieved memory bandwidth (281.1 GB/s for \omcr{a read ratio of 1, i.e.,} 100\% reads, and NOP \omcr{frequency of 1, i.e., no NOP cycles}) \omcr{almost exactly} matches the maximum achievable memory bandwidth.
 We thoroughly investigate the DRAM command sequence modeled by Ramulator~2.0 to understand the small difference between the maximum achieved \omtwo{bandwidth} \omcr{(281.1 GB/s)} and \omtwo{the maximum} achievable \omtwo{bandwidth} \omcr{(281.2 GB/s)} values.
 We observe that the $REF_{penalty}$ slightly varies for each periodic refresh operation. \omcr{For example,} if the memory controller opens a DRAM row to serve a random access read request and schedules a periodic refresh operation immediately after this read request, the delay between two $READ$ commands interrupted by a refresh operation is slightly higher \omcr{than $tRTP + tRP + tRC + tRCD$}: $(tRAS - tRCD) + tRP + tRC + tRCD$.}